 - In a small bowl whisk the milk and egg until combined, add into dry ingredients and mix until just incorporated.

 - Toss the apple chunks with the cinnamon & sugar and dump the mixture into the batter, stir just a bit to move apples around.

 - Heat oil to 370 degrees.

 - If frying in a sealed fryer, shake basked around just a bit during frying to ensure even rotation of cooking.
-If cooking in an open frying pan, flip fritters to ensure even cook.
+If cooking in an open frying pan/poy, flip fritters using a spatula or fork to ensure even cooking.

 - To make glaze simply combine 1½ cups powdered sugar, a splash of vanilla and 1-1½ TBS milk.
 Stir until smooth and drizzle over fritters or go ahead and dunk them in.
 If dunking them in, allow them to set for a few minutes and enjoy...they don't really "keep" that way.
 Fritters are best enjoyed soon after you make them while still warm.
 For best results fry in batches of 3 or four.
 I use a small cookie scoop to make dropping the batter into the oil nice and easy.